ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 The ICC profile contains a custom LUT that adjust the gamma curve and combats desaturation in low luminance levels through progressive gamut expansion.

+* For color accuracy, set Digital Vibrance to 48%.
+* For the most punch. set Digital Vibrance to 55%.
+* values outside of that range will mess up the color accuracy across a bunch of luminance levels, so treat that as your safe range.

 Additionally:

 * Customized gamma curve to mitigate the displays effective gamma being closer to 1.8 than the expected 2.2.